-- You should not attempt to operate equipment or apparatus unless you are specifically authorized to use that equipment, and you have been advised of any hazards you may encounter.
+- You should not attempt to operate equipment or apparatus unless you are specifically trained and authorized to use that equipment, and you have been advised of any hazards you may encounter.

-- Do not attempt to modify or repair any equipment or apparatus unless you have been authorized to do so.
+- Do not attempt to modify or repair any equipment or apparatus.

 - Keep the work area clean and tidy.
 When you have finished for the day, make sure all tools, equipment, and supplies are returned to their proper storage (including electronic components back to drawers), and the equipment is shut down.